Christmas-Missionary/yaam/README.md

 If you want to use it, you may use `#define YAAM_INCLUDE_NORET` before `#include "path/to/yaam.h"`

 `static_assert` is also made available if your current C standard is before C23.

+ANSI escape codes are used to give colors and boldness to text, highlighting the important stuff when debugging.
+`YAAM_NO_COLORS` can be defined if you don't want ANSI escape codes, or the console you will be using (e.g. Web Console) doesn't support them.

 # How to Build the Tests